clowee/Exploring-Factors-and-Measures-to-Select-Open-Source-Software/README.md

 -> For any reason, the crawling process is ceased, run main.py again to restart

--> If any issue remains after rerunning, manually +1 to the start_point of the targeting task in dataset/flag.csv
+-> If any issue remains after rerunning, manually +1 to the start_point of the targeting task in dataset/flag.csv to skip the problematic project